What to look for in a life insurance policy

 A life insurance policy with an advance benefit payment option means that your family can get a lump sum payment immediately after your death, so they won’t have to worry about trying to be frugal while planning a funeral.

 Adjustment to sum-insured

-Do you have a crystal ball that will predict the next 30 years or so of your life?
-If not, then there’s a good chance something will change that you haven’t planned on.
-Your income might increase or decrease, your cost of living might change - and these things might mean you need to make an adjustment to the cover your life insurance gives you.
+There’s a good chance something will change in the next few decades that you haven’t planned on.
+Your income might increase or decrease, your cost of living might change – these things might mean you need to make an adjustment to the cover your life insurance gives you.

-Sometimes the option to change your premium is written into your insurance policy, but at the very least, you should talk to your insurer when you choose a policy to make sure you’ll have the option to do this if you need to.
+Sometimes the option to change your premium is written into your insurance policy, but at the very least, you should talk to your insurance company when you choose a policy to make sure you’ll have the option to do this if you need to.

-While you should always check your PDS to find out what your policy covers and doesn’t, the most common exclusion you might come up against is self-inflicted injury.
+While you should always check your product disclosure statement (PDS) to find out what your policy covers and doesn’t, the most common exclusion you might come up against is self-inflicted injury.
 If your claim is related to self-inflicted harm, it likely won’t be successful.